 Five Britons in French ski resort catch coronavirus after contact with man who had been in Singapore

-PARIS: Five British nationals including a child have been diagnosed with the coronavirus in France, after staying in the same ski chalet and coming into contact with a person who had been in Singapore, Health Minister Agnes Buzyn said on Saturday (Feb 8).
+PARIS: Five British nationals including a child have been diagnosed with the coronavirus in France, after staying in the same ski chalet and coming into contact with a person who had been in Singapore, French health officials said said on Saturday (Feb 8).

+The new cases emerged after authorities began to retrace the recent travels of one British citizen confirmed by Britain to have contracted the virus in recent days, senior health official Jerome Salomon told a news conference.

-They had formed "a cluster, a grouping around one original case" after staying in the same chalet, in the Contamine Montjoie resort in Savoie in eastern France.
+They had formed "a cluster, a grouping around one original case", she said, after staying in the same chalet, in the Contamines-Montjoie resort in Savoie in eastern France.
+Contamines is in the French Alps, close to the Swiss city of Geneva.

 Four overseas cases of novel coronavirus linked to Singapore: Here’s what we know